TAToolbox/class-helper/README.md

 ### **Change the directory paths for your use case**

-I would keep the class repo path set to `~/Documents/Test` for now so you don't run into any issues with the class repo during testing
+Keep the class repo path set to `~/Documents/Test` during testing until you are comfortable making changes to the _real_ class repo.